johannschopplich/johannschopplich.com/site/plugins/kirby-blurry-placeholder/README.md

 ### Use a Lazy Loader of Your Choice

 Each parsed Kirbytag adds the `data-lazyload` attribute to the `img` element.
 Consequently, you can let a lazy loader of choice select these elements by passing `[data-lazyload]` as selector.

-> Note: A `.lazyload` class is intentionally not added to avoid potential naming conflicts.
-I prefer data attributes over classes for selectors only used for JavaScript manipulation. 🤷‍♂️

 ## Options